Award winning public relations agency

 Scottish PR Agency scoops multiple Gold and Silver CIPR Awards

-It’s celebrations all round today at Holyrood Partnership after bagging five awards at the PR industry Oscars in Edinburgh last night.
+It’s celebrations all round today at Holyrood PR after bagging five awards at the PR industry Oscars in Edinburgh last night.

 Our work on behalf of clients, including catering giants, wind farm developers and sports tournament organiser, saw us nominated seven times in the Pride Scotland Awards.

-Scott Douglas, co-founder of Holyrood Partnership, said the success was a direct result of the team’s focus on convincing companies how effective communication delivers clear business benefits
+Scott Douglas, co-founder of Holyrood PR, said the success was a direct result of the team’s focus on convincing companies how effective communication delivers clear business benefits

 He said: “This was a great result for our team and a recognition of all the hard work they put in delivering excellent results on behalf of our varied clients.